 Peer coaching is a common practice for workplaces of all sizes.

-It can be used as an onboarding process where new hires are paired with a co-worker from the same department to help train them.
-These are often referred to as new hire buddy programs
+Some peer coaching in the workplace examples include onboarding processes, where new hires are paired with a co-worker from the same department to help train them.
+These are often referred to as new hire buddy programs.

-Another situation where peer coaching is successful is when new managers coach each other to help them transition into leadership roles.
+Another situation where peer coaching at work is successful is when new managers coach each other to help them transition into leadership roles.

 With the pandemic, more employees were working from home, and companies responded by allowing remote workers to connect and learn from each other in a virtual space.